If you can perform a thorough analysis of the following, you don’t need us.

 - Is the value of Project sufficient if the net operating income is reduced by 10-30% (sensitivity analysis) by adjusting factors such as occupancy rates, average daily rates, key expenses, and net operating income?

 REGIONAL CENTER REVIEW

-Some basic reviews include the EB5 Regional Center designation letter, the ownership structure of the Regional Center, and the most recent I-924A filed.
-We need to ensure the following:
+Some fundamental reviews include the ownership structure of the Regional Center, and the most recent I-924A filed.
+Ensure the following:

 - That the Regional Center entity is duly organized, and remains in good standing.

 - That the Regional Center received approval for the Project’s geographic scope.

 - That the most recent Form I-924A filed lists the Projects sponsored by the Regional Center, any I-526 approvals, any I-829 approvals, and the number of jobs created by each sponsored Project.

 - That the Regional Center has appropriate written policies and procedures, in cases where the Regional Center is unaffiliated with the issuer for the EB-5 offering.

 EVALUATION OF THE ISSUER AND PROJECT MANAGEMENT’S BACKGROUND